TeodorBankov/music-visualizer/README.md

 # music-visualizer
-Will try to make something similar to winamp's visualization but better (c/hopefully)
+Will try to make Music visualiser with electron-js and possibly sync it to computer audio/music.